-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4; the Vice President for Human Resources by authority of Executive Order 9; and the Vice President and Vice Provost for Student Life by authority of Executive Order No. 10)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4; the Vice President for Human Resources by authority of Executive Order 9; and the Vice President and Vice Provost for Student Life by authority of Administrative Order No. 10)

 The University of Washington does not tolerate domestic violence in the workplace, including offices, facilities, work sites, vehicles, or other locations where University business is conducted.
 Domestic violence perpetrators may be removed from the premises and may be subject to arrest and/or criminal prosecution.
 Employees who engage in domestic violence in the workplace, or who use University facilities, property, or resources to engage in domestic violence are subject to disciplinary action, including dismissal.

-|b.||Leave from Work
+|B.||Leave from Work

 It is University policy to provide reasonable leave from work, intermittent leave, or leave on a reduced schedule so that an employee who is a victim of domestic violence, sexual assault, or stalking, or who has a family member who is a victim of domestic violence, sexual assault, or stalking can:

 |1)||Seek legal or law enforcement assistance to ensure the

 employee's personal safety or the safety of family members.
 This includes, but is not limited to,

 preparing for or participating in legal proceedings relating to domestic violence, sexual assault,